Christine Dansereau (Medical Assistant) and Dr Wendy Cohen

 Wendy Cohen, MD

-In my free time I enjoy relaxing with my husband, Eric, and young kids, Naomi and Gabe, having dinner with friends, reading a great book and serving as co-troop leader for Naomi’s Girl Scout Daisy troop.
+In my free time I enjoy relaxing with my husband, Eric, and two sons, Noah and Gabe, having dinner with friends, reading a great book and going to Broadway Shows when possible.

-When first learning about the Direct Primary Care model, I was thrilled to finally find a system which values taking the time to give each patient the care and attention he or she needs.
-In co-founding Infinity Family Care I am excited and grateful to be able to care for patients the way I envisioned when I decided to become a family doctor.
+When I first learned about the Direct Primary Care model, I was thrilled to finally find a system which values taking the time to give each patient the care and attention he or she needs.
+It has been inspiring to witness Infinity Family Care evolve so much since we first opened in 2016, including flexing to be able to provide accessible, personalized patient care during the COVID-19 pandemic.
+I am excited and grateful to be able to continue to care for patients the way I envisioned when I decided to become a family physician.

 Medical School: Stanford University School of Medicine, CA, 2004